 The worst part is that Likee shows you videos without you needing to log in to an account.
 The videos made available on the platform can be watched by anyone.
 So, anybody might be able to see what your child has made, and your child can see content that isn’t suited for them.
 And even if your child has an account, unlike Instagram and TikTok, Likee doesn’t have a private account.

 In Reach of Strangers

 All accounts on Likee are public.
 This makes it easier for strangers with dark intentions to find your child on the web.
-Your child can’t make videos just for their friends, rather they’ll have to put the videos on the platform and see comments coming in from everyone and anyone.
-The ability to gift strangers through in-app purchases can make sure that a predator has an easier time manipulating, or “grooming” your child.
+Your child can’t make videos just for their friends.
+Rather, they’ll have to put the videos on the platform and see comments coming in from anyone.
+The ability to gift strangers through in-app purchases can make sure that a predator has an easier time manipulating or “grooming” your child.

 No Need to Verify

 We went over the fact that you don’t need to be logged in to Likee to watch videos.
 But even if you want to sign up for an account, the age requirement is 16 years or older.
 The problem is that Likee doesn’t verify your age, so anybody could claim they are 16, whether they’re 6 or 46 years old.

 Likee’s search feature includes a number of filters so users can find videos easier.
 For some reason, one of the filters is based on the gender of the content creator, making this search feature a dream come true for many predators on the internet.